hartator/wayback-machine-downloader/README.md

     -s, --all-timestamps

 Optional.
 This option will download all timestamps/snapshots for a given website.
-It will uses the timepstamp of each snapshot as directories.
+It will uses the timepstamp of each snapshot as directory.

 Example: